Bank of Anguilla

 Anguilla, Mississippi · FDIC Cert #8243

-Bank of Anguilla is an FDIC-insured bank (Certificate #8243) with $181M in total assets and $154M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Anguilla, Mississippi, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 1.59%.
-BankHealthData assigns a composite Health Grade of C (55/100).
+This is the FDIC profile for Bank of Anguilla, an FDIC-insured bank (Certificate #8243) with $181M in total assets and $154M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Anguilla, Mississippi, the bank maintains a Tier 1 capital ratio of 13.79% (Well-Capitalized) and a nonperforming loan ratio of 1.59%.
+BankHealthData assigns a composite Health Grade of A (87/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Bank of Anguilla (FDIC cert 8243) is a community bank — $181M in total assets, $154M in deposits, serving the Anguilla, Mississippi area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 13.79% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality is normal: non-performing loan ratio of 1.59% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is comfortable: 30.8% of assets in liquid form — sufficient to cover meaningful deposit-outflow scenarios without forced asset sales.

 Source: FDIC BankFind API — Call Report data.